mohyehia/multiple-database-connection/README.md

 * Maven

 ### Prerequisites
-Java 1.8 or greater, Spring boot 2.0 or greater, Maven, Intellij or Eclipse
+Java 1.8 or greater, Spring boot 2.0 or greater, Maven, IntelliJ or Eclipse

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes: